linux-kdevops/kdevops-history/README.md

   * linux-next
   * linux
   * linux-stable kernels listed as supported on kernel.org
+  * xfs-linux for-next branch

 Different filesystems support can be added at a later time, if there is interest and a willing maintainer for its respective entries.

+## Setup for Tracking xfs-linux for-next branch with a localversion file

+oscheck determines which expunge files to use for your kernel buy looking at your running kernel with uname -r.
+Since we want to track both Linus' latest tree, and also xfs-linux for-next branch, and since xfs-linux is based on Linus' latest tree if we booted into a for-next branch for xfs-linux we'd end up with the same uname -r.
+To distinguish these kernels you are encouraged to add an extra file when building the for-next branch.

+The kernel build system appends a tag to your build if you have any file named prefixed with "localversion-", as such we recommend adding a localversion-xfs file and with a date to reflect the date matching the date for you checked out the for-next branch.
+For instance:

+	oscheck@linuxnext-xfs ~/xfs-next (git::xfs-next)$ cat localversion-xfs
+	-xfs-20180713

+This will produce the following uname -r:

+	oscheck@linuxnext-xfs ~/xfs-next (git::xfs-next)$ uname -r
+	4.18.0-rc4-xfs-20180713+

+This enables oscheck in turn to be able to look at the following directory for its respective expunge files:

+	expunges/4.18.0-rc4-xfs-20180713+

+This will typically be a symlink to the linux-next-xfs directory if the kernel you are building is the latest.
+Otherwise, it will become a directory reflecting old results.

 # oscheck's secondary objective: track a baseline XFS on different distributions